nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 cssclass:
 ---

+**Learning Objectives:**
+- Learning what it takes to build a brand
+- Finding your unique edge using Personal Philosophy
+- The concept of storytelling to develop relationships with notes
+- Using Idea Emergence to find niche topics
+- Using niche topics to build thought capital through ENCODE

 ### What is your goal for creating content or having a brand?
 - I want to share what I love with others who I love as well
 - Get my name out there.